Revealed Price Preference: Theory and Empirical Analysis: The Deterministic Model

-Now suppose that instead of checking for rationalizability in the sense of (\ref{eqn:oriU}), the econometrician would like to ask a different question: given a data set ${\mathcal D}=\{(p^t,x^t)\}_{t=1}^T$, can he sign the welfare impact of a price change from $p^t$ to $p^{t'}$?
-Stated differently, this question asks whether he can compare the consumer's {\em overall} utility after a change in the prices of the $L$ goods from $p^t$ and $p^{t'}$, holding fixed other aspects of the economic environment that may affect the consumer's welfare, such as the prices of unobserved goods and her overall wealth.
-Perhaps the most basic welfare comparison in this setting can be made as follows: if at prices $p^{t'}$, the econometrician finds that $p^{t'}x^t< p^tx^t$ then he can conclude that the agent is better off at the price vector $p^{t'}$ compared to $p^t$.
+We begin with a basic question: given ${\mathcal D}$, can the econometrician sign the welfare impact of a price change from $p^t$ to $p^{t'}$?
+Perhaps the most intuitive welfare comparison that can be made in this setting is as follows: if at prices $p^{t'}$, the econometrician finds that $p^{t'}\cdot x^t< p^t\cdot x^t$ then he may conclude that the agent is better off at the price vector $p^{t'}$ compared to $p^t$.
 This is because, at the price $p^{t'}$ the consumer can, if she wishes, buy the bundle bought at $p^t$ and she would still have money left over to buy other things, so she must be strictly better off at $p^{t'}$.
 This ranking is eminently sensible, but can it lead to inconsistencies?